ThisIsSidam/rem-reminds-you/README.md

 - Repeat reminders.
 This is different from the repetition of notifications, as the reminder is getting repeated, not the notification.
 - Title Parsing.
 Entering "Take a nap in 15 minutes" would automatically parse title "Take a nap" while reminder time would be set as 15 minutes from the time of setting the reminder.
 - Archive List
+- Quick Access to reminders through notification.

 ## Features to be implemented

-- Quick edit to reminders through notification.
 - Improvement in the Title Parsing.
 - Routine Reminders.
 Such as, "Drink Water" every 30 minutes.
 These wouldn't have repetitive notifications.
+- Settings section.
+- Update Quick Access to Quick Edit.
+Instead of tapping and moving to the reminder, edit it right in the notification section.

 ## Getting Started